ramblinrocketclub/flight-computer/README.md

+# Repository Structure

+Knowing the project structure is essential to understanding the workings of this project and where exactly contribution to the project takes place.

+## Analysis

+The `Analysis` directory contains scripts that aid in analyzing the behavior of the flight software.

+## Core

+The `Core` directory contains the main code that will be modified and updated to progress the flight software.
+This is the only directory contributers may access and edit.

+## Docs

+The `Docs` directory contains automatically generated documentation for the project via Doxygen.
+Do not edit the contents of this directory directly.

+## Drivers

+The `Drivers` directory contains the necessary libraries and drivers for the microcontroller such as register addresses and low-level functions.

+## Middlewares

+The `Middlewares` directory contains middle layers in software such as an RTOS.

+## Doxyfile

+The `Doxyfile` is a configuration file for Doxygen, which automatically generates documentation for the project based on comments place within the code.

+## Makefile

+The `Makefile` eases the process of compiling the project.

 # Contributing

 The flight software may be edited with any text editor other than CubeMX or STM32CubeIDE.
 Contributing comes in